Kirb101/macOS_NuggyNet/README.md

-# macOS_NuggyNet
+# NuggyNet for macOS
-macOS version of NuggyNet
+How did you find this?
+HEAD TO RELEASES TAB ALREADY